nobody9711/network-monitor/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+- Open an issue for bug reports or feature requests
+- Check existing issues before creating new ones
+- Provide detailed information when reporting issues

 ## Acknowledgments